 “Our bodies have memory from fascia to muscle to cell to bone.
-We have developed some of this memory through practice of skills that allow us to enjoy a sport, activity, art.
-Other parts of fascia and muscle memory come from a subtle history passed down over time, from the experiences found in our daily living both joyful and traumatic, and of how we compensate over time due to past injury or the ways we use or hold our bodies, the ways we have recovered from surgery.
+We have developed some of this memory through practice of skills that allow us to enjoy a sport, activity, dance, art.
+Other parts of fascia and muscle memory come from a subtle history passed down over time, our genes, from the experiences found in our daily living both joyful and traumatic, and of how we compensate over time due to past injury or the ways we use or hold our bodies, the ways we have recovered from surgery.

 Myofascial Release, massage and movement, is about the conversation between science, art, and the human spirit.
 These modalities allow for self-awareness and self-study as we find that we are not just one muscle working at one time, a single color in the spectrum, or even one feeling being better than another.
-Who any of us are is a symphony, a concert of quantum magnitude – and we forget that so much of the time as we hold on to old ways of behaving, thinking, being.
+Who any of us are is a symphony, a concert of quantum magnitude – and we forget that so much of the time as we hold onto those old ways of behaving, thinking, being.

 While at Dartmouth College, Kyoungho played field hockey and lacrosse, was honored as an All-American in field hockey, and followed this passion for many years.
 Playing at a high intensity would take its toll on her knees, and she would find recovery through a practice of yoga, which in turn inspired her to teach.
 She served as Head Field Hockey Coach for three seasons at Wheelock College where she applied the practice of yoga to field hockey.
 Though winning was not necessarily the focus, transformation was, and with this, the team enjoyed success.
-Kyoungho’s interest would unfold in the direction of massage therapy as a way to facilitate health and wellbeing, and to return self and others to improved quality of life.
+Kyoungho’s interest would unfold in the direction of massage therapy and myofascial release as a way to facilitate health and wellbeing, and to return self and others to improved quality of life.

 Kyoungho has had the good fortune to study with many wonderful life teachers in the classroom and on the field, and through various life experiences.
 In addition to study with John F. Barnes, yoga teachers who have inspired practice and teaching include Baron Baptiste, Master Baptiste teachers (Claire Este-McDonald, Gregor Singleton, Elizabeth Huntsman, and Coeli Marsh) and YogaWorks instructor Natasha Rizopoulos.
 Kyoungho graduated from the Cortiva Institute of Massage Therapy (Boston, MA).